 MariaDB import CSV

 MariaDB import csv

-Whenever we have a large amount of data or information and we want that information in our database that is in some file or in a different file format like CSV.
+Whenever we have a large amount of data or information, and we want that information in our database, it is in a file or a different file format like CSV.

-Sometimes, users, have data accumulated and want to convert it into MariaDB easily.
-To process a large amount of data seems very intimidating but it isn’t a difficult task.
+Sometimes, users accumulate data and want to convert it into MariaDB easily.
+Processing a large amount of data can seem intimidating,but it isn’t a difficult task.

-In MariaDB, the bulk amount of data can be imported using the LOAD DATA INFILE statement.
+In MariaDB, the bulk data can be imported using the LOAD DATA INFILE statement.

-Let’s create the CSV file using a text editor like Notepad and this file contains the name of countries like United Kindom, Australia, Canada, and New Zealand.
+Let’s create the CSV file using a text editor like Notepad.
+This file contains the names of countries like United Kingdom, Australia, Canada, and New Zealand.

+MariaDB import CSV